 The Single Window Interoperability (SWI) project focuses on the mechanisms required for the interconnectivity of two or more Single Window facilities located in different countries.
-This section of the Recommendation concentrates on the legal environment required for the effective implementation of Single Window Interoperability.
+This Section of the Recommendation concentrates on the legal environment required for the effective implementation of Single Window Interoperability.
 It aims at answering the questions of what administrative and legal conditions need to be in place in order to support and facilitate interconnectivity and interoperability of Single Window systems across borders.
 While Recommendation No. 33 looked at both electronic and paper-based processes, the current project looks only at electronic exchange of information.

-Parties involved need to have a model of working through proposed legislation that coordinates the different agencies, departments and their respective agendas and cultures and takes into account the opinions of other stakeholders, such as Trade itself, to ensure it meets their business requirements.
-The model for SWI is addressed to governments, international organizations, and private sector stakeholders including legislators, regulators, facilitators and operators of Single Window systems.
+Parties involved need to have a model of working through proposed legislation that coordinates the different agencies, departments and their respective agendas and cultures and take into account the opinions of other stakeholders, such as trade itself to ensure it meets their business requirements.
+The model for SWI is addressed to governments, international organisations, and private sector stakeholders including legislators, regulators, facilitators and operators of Single Window systems.

-2. Regulatory issues
+2. Regulatory Issues

-The legal environment issues addressed in this Guidance focus primarily on regulatory issues generally in the context of Governments exercising trade controls.
-For example, company X is submitting a Customs declaration including particular documents such as the certificate of origin, veterinary or phytosanitary certificates, and applications for import licences and permits.
+The legal environment issues addressed in this Guidance focus primarily on regulatory issues generally in the context of governments exercising trade controls.
+For example, company X is submitting a customs declaration including particular documents such as the certificate of origin, veterinary or phytosanitary certificates, and applications for import licences and permits.
 The variety of legal issues related to this type of exchange are considered here in terms of the overall legal framework necessary for Single Window Interoperability.

-This approach does not address contracting issues (B2B transactions) or contracting issues that may be related to the establishment and operation of the Single Window facility.
+This approach does not address contracting issues (B2B transactions) nor contracting issues that may be related to the establishment and operation of the Single Window facility.
 Generally, companies can enter into contractual relationships through trade platforms or otherwise by electronic means.
 16 It is, however, not common to conclude contracts through Single Window systems.
-Using Single Windows is part of the performance of a trade contract by the parties to such trade contracts, as well as contract performance by their agents, e.g. freight forwarders.
+Using Single Windows is part of performance of a trade contract by the parties to such trade contracts, as well as contract performance by their agents, e.g., freight forwarders.

-3. Scope of legal environment component of the Recommendation
+3. Scope of Legal Environment Component of the Recommendation

 3.1.
-Government to government interoperability
+Government to Government Interoperability

-The legal environment issues in this Recommendation focus on issues relating to Government to Government (G2G) interoperability of National Single Window frameworks, including issues that arise in connection with the implementation and operation of such interoperable systems.
-It will not address Business to Government (B2G) interoperability requirements unless these are closely connected to Government to Government interoperability.
-It will also not address issues involving Business to Business (B2B) relationships between the various parties involved in international trade transactions, or relationships between such businesses and governments, such as filing requirements.
+The legal environment issues in this Recommendation focus on issues relating to the government-to-government (G2G) interoperability of national single window frameworks, including issues that arise in connection with the implementation and operation of such interoperable systems.
+It will not address business-to-government (B2G) interoperability requirements unless these are closely connected to government-to government interoperability.
+It will also not address issues involving business-to-business (B2B) relationships between the various parties involved in international trade transactions, or relationships between such businesses and governments, such as filing requirements.

-16 As noted above, this Recommendation focuses on the use of electronic Single Window systems rather than paper models.
+16 As noted above, this Recommendation focuses on the use of electronic Single Window Systems rather than paper models.
 Therefore, it assumes that an electronic transactions legal framework has been established for B2B, B2G, etc. transactions in each of the participating countries.
 See, Recommendation 35 (2010).